Yarmouth Airport: Facilities

 The Yarmouth Airport is home to the Tri-County Flying Association (informally known as the Yarmouth Flying Club).
 This non-profit flying club has a small clubhouse located on the field and operates a Cessna 172 available for rental by its members.

-Notable events
+Incidents

 On November 11, 1971, an Iberia Airlines Boeing 747 jumbo jet en route from Madrid to New York City made an emergency landing at the airport due to a bomb threat.
 It was the first time a 747 had ever attempted an emergency landing at such a small airport.
 Even though the jet successfully landed, the runway was too short for the 747 to take off with passengers on board.
 The passengers were then flown to New York on board three Air Canada DC-9 jets, and early the next morning the 747 took off for New York.
 No bomb was ever found and the 241 passengers and 18 crew were unharmed.